 IoT and the Warehouse

 Connected devices and sensors are becoming increasingly important in the digital transformation of traditional operations across the supply chain.
-Storage, movement, and fulfillments of goods through warehouses and distribution centers, however, still suffer from damages, spoilage, and incomplete shipments.
-Such inefficiencies result from the limited capability of traditional means to report on real-time information on the presence of goods, their location, and condition inside the facilities
+Storage, movement, and fulfillment of goods through warehouses and distribution centers, however, still suffer from damages, spoilage, and incomplete shipments.
+Such inefficiencies result from the limited capability of traditional means to report in real-time information on the presence of goods, their location, and condition inside the facilities

 Let us look at 5 Ways IoT can transform Warehouse Operations